Service Overview

 Who We Support

-• Is neurodivergent and experiencing executive functioning, decision-making, or processing difficulties
+- experience communication, executive functioning, or processing difficulties

 What Referrers Can Expect

-We work alongside referrers and existing services, respecting roles and avoiding duplication.
+We work alongside referrers and existing services, maintaining clear communication, respecting professional roles, and avoiding duplication.

-Where appropriate and agreed, we share insights that support more inclusive and workable pathways.
+Where appropriate and agreed, we may share observations or recommendations that support clearer communication and more accessible engagement pathways.

 How We Complement Existing Services